Nethra-Balan/pixmark/README.md

-# pixmark
+# PixMark - Visual Cryptography for Copyright Protection using Digital Watermarking
-Visual Cryptography for Copyright Protection using Digital Watermarking
+PixMark is a digital copyright protection system that combines visual cryptography and digital watermarking to secure image ownership.
+The project generates master images from potentially unauthorized copies, creates ownership shares using XOR-based watermarking, and allows the extraction of hidden watermarks to verify authenticity.
+By embedding and regenerating watermarks, PixMark ensures that the original creator’s rights are protected, providing a reliable method to detect tampering or unauthorized distribution of digital images.